DeNederlandscheBank/nifigator/docs/07_Sentence similarities.md

     name: python3
 ---

-## Sentence similarities and text search
+# Sentence similarities and text search

+This shows an example how to use the vectors to find sentence similarities and to search in text given a text query.

-For a sentence we can take the union of the contexts of the phrases in the sentence, similar to adding the vector embeddings of the words in a sentence to calculate the sentence vector embeddings.
+The vector representation of a sentence is simply the union of the vectors of the phrases (and possibly contexts) in the sentence, similar to adding vector embeddings of the words in a sentence to calculate the sentence vector embeddings.

+## Load and set up two DBpedia pages

-### Set up the graph database
+First we connect to the database

 ```python
 import os, sys, logging